dan4thewin/FreeForth2/docs/FreeForth.md

 ## Historical Notes

-"FreeForth" is the name I've given to a long series of Forth umbilical development environments that I've been designing and using for years for developping real-time applications for embedded systems based on microcontollers and digital signal processors.
+"FreeForth" is the name I've given to a long series of Forth umbilical development environments that I've been designing and using for years for developing real-time applications for embedded systems based on microcontrollers and digital signal processors.

 It all began with the article about Forth in the Byte magazine of august 1980.
 Then Loeliger's book "Threaded Interpretive Languages" (Mc Graw Hill, ISBN 0-07-038360-X) gave good insights in a Z80 implementation.

-With time and experience with lots of other languages, including interactive (among which Lisp and Smalltalk), and with Forth cross- and meta-compilers, I wanted, and realised, ever simpler and more interactive cross-compilers: they now have no interpreter (although well interactive), no vocabularies, and no clumsy POSTPONE (although defining macros has never been easier).
+With time and experience with lots of other languages, including interactive (among which Lisp and Smalltalk), and with Forth cross- and meta-compilers, I wanted, and realized, ever simpler and more interactive cross-compilers: they now have no interpreter (although well interactive), no vocabularies, and no clumsy POSTPONE (although defining macros has never been easier).
 But they were still hosted by "standard" Forth systems (thanks Gforth and W32for) and I wanted a consistent development system across "host" and "target": this FreeForth version is for i386 hosts under Linux and Windows.

-This public domain FreeForth version was inspired by RetroForth minimalism: a minimal bootstrap compiler, assembled with fasm to support operating system portability, compiles executable-embedded Forth source upto a full featured interactive Forth development environment.
+This public domain FreeForth version was inspired by RetroForth minimalism: a minimal bootstrap compiler, assembled with fasm to support operating system portability, compiles executable-embedded Forth source up to a full featured interactive Forth development environment.
 Although this relies on fasm (which is an excellent macro-assembler), this is a good shortcut compared with meta-compilation.